The Meeker Homestead Museum

 The Delaware Chair Company was nationally known for its designs and workmanship.
 It was known for school seating.

 Early Spinning making thread on antique devices.
 Thread is woven to make fabric.
 Thread sews fabric pieces together making garments.

-The Museum and Exhibit are free and open to the public.
+The Museum and Exhibit are free and open to the public by reservation.
 There will be an opportunity to make a donation, which will help defray the expenses.